NicMilli/github-finder/README.md

 # Successes and short-comings:
 * Success:
   * Learning React Hooks
-  * A sleek, responsive design using Daisy UI
+  * A sleek, responsive design using Daisy UI and Tailwind
   * Making API calls using axios and React hooks

 * Short-comings: